alvin-dennis/WaMate/README.md

 # Wamate

 **Wamate** is a Node.js CLI tool to add participants to WhatsApp groups automatically using [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js).
-It can add numbers directly or send invite links if direct addition fails.
+It can add numbers directly or send group invite links if direct addition fails.
 Numbers can be provided via command-line arguments or a CSV file.

 ---